RaymondBrien/farrenc-trio/README.md

 🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
+To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.-->
-I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.

 ### Mobile Wireframes